Triscuit2311/AuthentyME-Bot/README.md

 This bot has commands for both users (Password change, HWID reset) and more extensive controls for admins (User management, HWIDs, Licenses, etc.)

+Error handling for all types of response errors.

+Embeds for commands :)

 ## Setting Up

 ### Dependencies